-Celebrate International Day of People with Disability with [School]
+International Day of People with Disability with [School]

-International Day of People with Disability (IDPwD) is a United Nations day that celebrates the contributions and achievements of people with disability.
+International Day of People with Disability (IDPwD) is a United Nations day observed on 3 December each year to increase public awareness, understanding and acceptance of people with disability.

 By acknowledging this important day, we can take action to remove barriers for the 4.4 million Australians with disability and contribute to positive change in our classrooms and our community.